nalivayev/lode_star/README.md

-# Lode Star NMEA TCP Server
+# Lode Star TCP Server

-This project simulates GPS data transmission over TCP in NMEA format.
+This project simulates GNSS data transmission over TCP.
 It supports three generator sources: dynamic simulation (circular movement), route-based playback from a GeoJSON file, and playback from a CSV file.

 ## Features